lousousa/magic-tilegen/readme.md

 ## Description

-A automatic generator for squared tile variations.
+A automatic generator of squared tile variations.

 ## Features

-- Ensure all the possibilities of tiles;
+- Generate all the possibilities of tiles;
 - Significantly minimize the human mistakes;
-- Simplify the tile art editions.
+- Simplify tile art editions.

 ## Getting Started